circlefin/malachite/specs/english/README.md

 have been produced by correct validators have a cumulative voting power of at least `f + 1`, which is strictly greater than `f`.

-### Different heights
+### Different rounds

-Messages with heights `h'` with either `h' < h` (past) or `h' > h` (future).

-The pseudocode description of the algorithm ignores messages from different heights.
-If we take the same approach in this specification, we have to specify separately modules responsible to handle those messages.

-- Past heights (`h' < h`): the consensus state machine is not affected by such messages.
-However, their reception might indicate that a peer is lagging behind in the protocol, and need to be synchronized.
-  - In CometBFT's implementation we handle message from the previous height (`h' = h - 1`) for the `LastCommit` vote set.
-This only happens during the first step of the first round (`r = 0`) of a height.
-- Future heights (`h' > h`): the consensus state machine is not able to process message from future heights in a proper way, as the validator set for them is not known.
-However, once the process reaches this height `h'`, those messages are _required_ for proper operation.
-There are two options here:
-  1. Buffer a limited amount of such messages
-  2. Assume that the communication subsystem (p2p) is able to retrieve (ask for retransmission) of them when the process reaches height `h'`.
-     Notice that this option implies that processes keep a minimal set of consensus messages that enables peers lagging behind to decide a past height.
+Messages matching the current height and round of a validator produce most of the relevant events for the consensus state machine.
+Messages from different rounds, however, also trigger relevant events.

+This section assumes that a validator is at round `r` of height `h` of consensus, or in short, at round `(h, r)`.

-### Previous rounds
+#### Previous rounds

-Messages from rounds `(h, r')` with `r' < r`: same height `h` but previous round `r'`.
+The consensus state machine has events requiring messages from previous rounds `(h, r')` with `r' < r`:

-The consensus state machine requires receiving and processing messages from previous rounds:

-- `PREVOTE` messages can produce a Proof of Lock (POL) `2f + 1 ⟨PREVOTE, h, vr, id(v)⟩` needed for accepting `PROPOSAL(h, r, v, vr)` message from the current round, where `vr == r' < r` (L28).
+- `PREVOTE` messages may be required to produce a Proof of Lock (POL or Polka) for a value `v` needed for accepting a `PROPOSAL(h, r, v, vr)` message, with `0 ≤ vr < r`, of the current round (L28).
+  - A Polka for `v` at round `vr` is a `2f + 1` threshold of `⟨PREVOTE, h, vr, id(v)⟩` messages.
+- `PROPOSAL` messages from previous rounds can be required to decide a value (L49), see more details below.
-- `PRECOMMIT` messages can produce a Precommit quorum `2f + 1 ⟨PRECOMMIT, h, r', id(v)⟩`
+- `PRECOMMIT` messages can produce a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩`
-  that leads to the decision of `v` at round `r'` (L49).
+   messages which, together with a `PROPOSAL(h, r', v, *)` message, leads to the decision of `v` at round `r'` (L49).
-- `PROPOSAL` messages can be required to match a produced Precommit quorum (L49).
-  - Associated full value messages are required to produce the `⟨PROPOSAL, h, r', v, *⟩` event

-The production of the enumerated events from previous rounds should be identical to the production of events from messages from the [current round](#current-round).
+As a result, a validator needs to keep track of messages from previous rounds to produce the enumerated events:

+1. `PROPOSAL` messages should be maintained when a validator moves to higher rounds, as well as new `PROPOSAL` messages from previous rounds should be stored.
+   - Reason I: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
+     could still be obtained, and an existing proposal message for `v` in the previous round `r' < r` enables the validator to decide `v`.
+   - Reason II: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
+     was already obtained, but the proposal message for `v` at round `r'` is missing.
+Once received, the validator can decide `v`.
+2. `PREVOTE` messages should be maintained when a validator moves to higher rounds, as well as new `PREVOTE` messages from previous rounds should be stored.
+   - Reason I: a `PROPOSAL(h, r, v, vr)` with `0 ≤ vr < r` can be received in the current round, requiring an existing `2f + 1` threshold of `⟨PREVOTE, h, vr, id(v)⟩` messages.
+   - Reason II: a `2f + 1` threshold of `⟨PREVOTE, h, vr, id(v)⟩` messages
+     can still be obtained and unblock the processing of `PROPOSAL(h, r, v, vr)` received in the current round.
+   - Observe that `PREVOTE` messages for `nil` do not need to be maintained or stored.
+3. `PRECOMMIT` messages should be maintained when a validator moves to higher rounds, as well as new `PRECOMMIT` messages from previous rounds should be stored.
+   - Reason I: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
+     can be obtained, and there is a proposal message for `v` in round `r'`, leading the validator to decide `v`.
+   - Reason II: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
+     can be obtained, but there is no proposal message for `v` in round `r'`.
+This enables Reason II of 1., i.e., receiving a late proposal.

-### Future rounds
+#### Future rounds

 Messages from rounds `(h, r')` with `r' > r`: same height `h` but future round `r'`.